Villa-DEste, Tivoli

 Villa D’Este, Tivoli

-Villa D’Este is located in the small hillside town of Tivoli about an hour from Rome.
-The gardens are a must if you are in Rome as they are one of those special places that’s worth the effort to make time for.
+Villa D’Este is located in the small hillside town of Tivoli, about an hour from Rome.
+The gardens are a must-see if you are in Rome, as they are one of those special places that’s worth making time for.

-If there has been persistent rain then it is best to check with Villa D’Este first to make sure that the fountains will be on as they do suspend them due to the enlargement of the river Aniene.
+If there has been persistent rain, it is best to check with Villa D’Este first to ensure that the fountains will be on, as they do suspend them due to the enlargement of the River Aniene.
 It is not worth visiting the gardens unless the fountains are on.

 Villa-D'EsteFountains